codex-academy/angular-intro/README.md

 | Update a todo  | PUT      | /api/todos/:id | `updateOne()`  |
 | Delete a todo  | DELETE   | /api/todos/:id | `deleteOne()`  |

-As you change your API calls write tests using mocha and also use Postman to test all the calls.
+As you change your API calls, write tests using mocha.
+Use Postman to test the calls.

 ### ngResource